brynaytes/CM465_PasswordManager/README.md

 Download the zip file.
 Inside the "Final Project" folder is the application we presented on December 6, 2021.
 It contains the main class.
-We recommend you use an IDE for this install, as it has a large number of dependencies.
+We recommend you use an IDE for this install, as it has a several dependencies.
 We used eclipse for development.
 Add all the files in the "Dependencies" folder to the buildpath of the project.
 Run the "Main.java" class.